lerte/ngroker-app/README.md

 [中文版本](./README_CN.md)

-⚠️ **Note: Ngroker is a non-open source project, and this repository is only used to manage requirements and user feedback.**
+⚠️ **Note: Ngroker is a non-open source project, and this repository is the ngroker.com source code.
+Used to manage requirements and user feedback.**

 [Ngroker](https://ngroker.com/) is gui client base on ngrok command line single binaray program that is a modern unified ingress platform for developers.
 Now available on `Windows`, `Mac`.